fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+Young conservatives have no heart, old liberals have no brain.
+  WBC

 The mark of a trained mind is the ability to entertain ideas without accepting them.
   Aritstotle